Consular and Public Diplomacies Blog

 In September 2022, the European Union designated its first Senior E.U.
 Envoy for Digital to the U.S., posted in San Francisco's Bay area.
 More recently, in April 2023, the U.S. State Department's Bureau of Cyberspace and Digital Policy announced posting cyber and digital officers in every embassy and special training for diplomats.
 Meanwhile, "China created a network of around 140 specialised diplomats to identify and support the acquisition of emerging tech companies and technologies across the globe" (Erzse & Garson, 2022, p.
 13).

 Diplo's 2023 report on Tech diplomacy in Silicon Valley is a must-read for anybody interested in the current state of affairs.
 The study analyzes the practices, challenges, and opportunities.
 It also includes different ways countries instrument this idea.
 It is a bit concerning that most of them are from the Global North (Ittelson & Rauchbauer 2023 p.
 17); therefore, Global South nations might be falling behind, particularly with recent extraordinary advances in artificial intelligence.
 But there is hope.
-Now Diplo and the recently established Tech Diplomacy Network offer a course on the subject to help bridge the gap.
+Now, Diplo and the recently established Tech Diplomacy Network offer a course on the subject to help bridge the gap.
 I am excited to participate in the course as a student starting this week.

 Through practices that have lasted centuries, diplomacy and diplomats have established a common culture and even a "language" that is now codified in the Vienna Convention on Diplomatic Relations.
 Tech diplomacy has yet to find a standard definition; therefore, there is still a lack of understanding and awareness on both sides, diplomats and corporate executives.
 However, the first step, dialogue, is being developed through these initiatives.

 Technology is evolving extremely fast, and governments, societies, and diplomats are lagging.
 There is a greater push for regulation and ethical usage to avoid the continuation and expansion of disparities, discriminatory practices, and even human rights violations and the deterioration of democracy.
-It is comforting that, thru different schemes and venues, there is a greater dialogue between the tech giants and governments.
+It is comforting that, through different schemes and venues, there is a greater dialogue between the tech giants and governments.
 This conversation should also include civil society, particularly from diverse backgrounds, to find real solutions to today's challenges.

 Diplomats and MFAs need to shake up and embrace technology, not only in the West but across the globe.
 Manor proposes the creation of a Digital Desk that "would run an MFA's digital activity [including] oversee consultations in UNESCO dealing with ethical A.I. development…and formulate digital policies" (2023).
 This could be the starting point for a new, inclusive Tech diplomacy.